-Beware of setting up unnecessary trusts for children 6 Jul 2021 | Jenny Walsh
+Beware of setting up unnecessary trusts for children6 Jul 2021 | Jenny Walsh

 Parents making a will should beware of setting up unnecessary trusts for their children which could see them paying more in tax and place an administrative burden on trustees.

-Experts at London law firm Osbornes Law warn that setting up a trust for your children, to come into effect after your death, is only worthwhile in limited circumstances, such as where you have a child who has disabilities or is otherwise vulnerable, or if your children might be expected to inherit a large amount of money at an age when they may not manage it well.
+Trust lawyers at London law firm Osbornes Law warn that setting up a trust for your children, to come into effect after your death, is only worthwhile in limited circumstances, such as where you have a child who has disabilities or is otherwise vulnerable, or if your children might be expected to inherit a large amount of money at an age when they may not manage it well.

 Jenny Walsh, a lawyer specialising in wills and trusts at Osbornes Law, says, “We see a lot of people coming to us convinced they need to set up a trust for their children.
-For many it is simply not worth the trouble and expense and is invariably not the tax break they think it is.
+For many, it is simply not worth the trouble and expense and is invariably not the tax break they think it is.

 “We also see situations where beneficiaries to a will find a parent been advised to set up a trust where one really wasn’t needed, making it harder for them to access their inheritance and placing an unnecessary administrative burden on executors, trustees and the beneficiaries themselves.”